• Home

 Dear Barbara,

 I have a horrible head cold with a stuffed nose, sore sinuses and a slight headache.
-What would you recommend?
+What do you recommend?
+Looking for recommendations for colds, flus and sinus congestion.

 JM